AnttiRae/MuseoNow/README.md

 ## Installation:
 Right now you can only run the code in an IDE (eclipse, netbeans...)
-1.load the project in eclipse or an equivalent IDE program 2.Add JSON-simple as an external JAR file (https://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) 3.Run the main java file: OlioTestaus.java (name subject to change)
+1. load the project in eclipse or an equivalent IDE program
+2. Add JSON-simple as an external JAR file (https://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse)
+3. Run the main java file: OlioTestaus.java (name subject to change)
 ## Dependecies:
 JSON-simple: http://www.java2s.com/Code/Jar/j/Downloadjsonsimple111jar.htm